cavcrosby/jenkins-homelab/README.md

-# jenkins-docker-torkel
+# jenkins-torkel

-For reference, see the project site [jenkins-containers](https://cavcrosby.github.io/jenkins-containers/).
+Jenkins instance that serves CI/CD for the majority of my source code repositories.

 ## License